harmonicalchemy/modular-emacs/README.md

 This is a stand alone `node.js` **Electron Web App** that you need to install in your `$HOME` directory for this Emacs setup to use.  **VMD** allows you to visualize the results of your edits of **markdown files:** `.md` & **ORG files:** `.org` **instantly! _(in  real time, while you edit the markdown text within your emacs buffer, all without the need for a full web browser)..._**
 Your rendered markdown will appear as it would look on GitHub!
 This is a **_much smarter tool for writing/publishing_** because it combines the ease of: `WYSIWYG` with the power of `text-editors`.
 That is the best of both worlds with no compromise!

+> **Note:** Not having **VMD** installed will not break Modular Emacs, however you will of course not be able to use Emacs with VMD, some Modular Emacs defined keys will not work, and may even cause an error within Emacs if you try those keys...
+You will also see compile time errors when you first start up Modular Emacs.
+After startup, Modular Emacs should work fine without VMD...

 The best way to install **VMD** is locally within your home directory _(not system wide via your distro's package manager, or app store)..._
 The best way to install locally is to install it as a `Node.js` package...
 To do that you must first install **Node Version Manager** `NVM` using a script from: [`https://github.com/creationix/nvm`](https://github.com/creationix/nvm).